 Oxford, NJ 07863

 Your participation includes: two nights lodging, five meals (Saturday: breakfast, lunch, dinner and snacks; Sunday: breakfast, lunch and light snacks) and all workshop materials.
-Bring: sleeping bag, pillow and toiletries; water bottle and/or coffee cup; camera; dress for the weather as some activities will go outside; any necessary medications; muck shoes or old sneakers that you don't mind getting wet.
+Bring: sleeping bag, pillow and toiletries; water bottle and/or coffee cup; camera; dress for the weather as some activities will go outside; any necessary medications; muck shoes or old sneakers that you don't mind getting wet and two 2-liter soda bottles.

 Once your registration is received, a confirmation email will be sent to you.
-This is a rain or shine training and registration is required.
+This is a rain or shine training, however an extreme rain event will postpone.
+Registration is required.

 If you have questions, contact Liz Jackson at (908) 637-4125 x122 or by e-mail at Liz.Jackson@dep.nj.gov.